Skip to content

 How do tariffs affect businesses in Florida?

-The 10% Section 122 tariff affects all imports entering Florida.
+The Section 301 forced-labor tariff — a two-tier 10%/12.5% duty that replaced the flat 10% Section 122 rate on July 24, 2026 — affects most non-EU imports entering Florida, while EU-origin goods fall under the EU-US trade deal's 15% all-inclusive ceiling as of July 1, 2026.
 With $75B in annual imports, even a 1% tariff change represents 0.8 billion dollars in additional costs.
 Businesses should factor tariff costs into purchasing decisions and explore trade agreement benefits.

 Tariff rates change fast.
 Stay ahead.